fakeprogrammer/docker_firefox_on_jammy/README.md

 2. Run with `docker compose up -d`.
 This will launch a Firefox window on the host.

 ### Possible improvements
 * The Mozilla PPA repo is added with `apt-add-repository`, which is quite a large addition to the image with all its dependencies.
 This step could be replaced with a 2-tier Dockerfile that only copies the resulting files.
-Overall, however, for the purposes of demonstration, I did not bother with more than minimal optimisation.
+Thanks to Firefox, the resulting image is large, anyway (~500 MB).
+For the purposes of demonstration, I did not bother with more than minimal optimisation.
 * VNC instead of connecting to X on host
 * etc